What Is a Product?

-At the same time, higher price points may be more suitable for luxury brands looking to attract an affluent customer base.
+At the same time, higher price points are more suitable for luxury brands looking to attract an affluent customer base.

 It can lead them away from making purchases that would benefit both parties in profit margin and consumer experience.

 Lastly: Make sure product pricing drives long-term profit

-It may seem like common sense, but many don’t think about it before taking action on what appears as an attractive way to generate a quick profit.
+However, many companies don’t think before taking action on what appears as an attractive way to generate a quick profit.

-Setting your first price
+Setting your first price.

 To set your first price, find out what it takes to bring the idea for your product to market.

 You need a break-even point that is more than just making enough money from each sale to cover costs and profit.

 The costs need to include the costs of employees, marketing, product development, and more.

 Product managers play a critical role in developing software and digital products.